knimu/NEXUS/README.md

 Same Mutation
     +
 Same Detection Pipeline
-    ↓
+    |
+    v
 Reproducible Output

-This allows the baseline and adversarial cases to be compared consistently.
+This allows baseline and adversarial cases to be compared consistently.

-⚠️ Limitations
+Limitations

-NEXUS is a prototype and has several important limitations.

 1. Infrastructure Dependence

 Device and IP relationships provide useful signals, but an adversary can change them.